Plea-Justice/plea-justice.github.io/Scripts/Script-for-shadow-of-the-trial-study.md

 * Based on the security camera footage and the damage to the victim’s car, I would estimate that you have a  **20/50/80** percent chance of being convicted if this case goes to trial. >>

-* If this case does go to trial, Mr. Clark will be seeking the maximum penalty of 24 months in jail. >>
+* If this case does go to trial, Mr. Clark will be seeking the maximum penalty of **24 months in jail**. >>

-* If you plead guilty now, saving the State the resources needed for a formal trial, Mr. Clark is prepared to recommend that the district court judge sentence you to **6/12/18** months rather than 24 months in jail. >>
+* If you plead guilty now, saving the State the resources needed for a formal trial, Mr. Clark is prepared to recommend that the district court judge sentence you to **6/12/18** months rather than **24 months in jail**. >>

 * If you accept this plea offer, you will be asked to sign this form, which includes the recommendations for lower sentencing that I just described. >>

-* If you reject this plea offer and take your case to trial, Mr. Clark will pursue the maximum jail sentence of 24 months. >>
+* If you reject this plea offer and take your case to trial, Mr. Clark will pursue the maximum **jail sentence of 24 months**. >>

 * Your signature will indicate your agreement to plead guilty and forgo your right to a trial. >>